 - Decongestants ease or unclog a stuffy nose.

 - Nasal steroids reduce swelling in your nose so you can breathe better.

-Allergy shots (immunotherapy) may also be an option.
-They treat allergies over a long period of time.
+You might be able to get allergy shots (immunotherapy).
+They treat allergies over a longer time.
 Ask your doctor if they make sense for you.